-- Laboratory Handling and Disposal of Chemicals" Copyright 1995), MSDS/SDS, reference books, periodicals, and other reliable resource materials. - 3.22 Report all accidents and injuries to your laboratory manager and safety officer as soon as possible and follow the procedure for documenting the injury in section 2.1.2.2 of this manual.
+- 3.21 When working with hazardous materials it is essential to know about their physical properties and their potential health hazards.
+Consult Laboratory Chemical Safety Summaries (Supplement 10 for "Prudent Practices in the Laboratory Handling and Management of Chemical Hazards" Copyright 2011), MSDS/SDS, reference books, periodicals, and other reliable resource materials. - 3.22 Report all accidents and injuries to your laboratory manager and safety officer as soon as possible and follow the procedure for documenting the injury in section 2.1.2.2 of this manual.
 In addition, section 5.03 of the agency Employee Handbook contains additional policies for dealing with employee injuries that must be followed when employees are injured on the job. - 3.23 Practice good personal hygiene by not eating, drinking, or smoking in areas where evidence or chemicals are present.
 Keep items that may be contaminated, i.e. hands, pens, or other instruments, away from the face at all times. - 3.24 Wash hands frequently.
 It is recommended hands be washed before leaving the laboratory.
 Protective apparel shall be removed before leaving areas where evidence is analyzed and when working at personal desks.
 Lab coats may be worn when transporting evidence between the evidence receiving and laboratory areas, provided that the individual passes directly through the hallways and does not enter offices or other common areas.
 Workers in the evidence receipt/return area where sinks are not closely available shall be provided with disposable moist towelettes, or hand sanitizer for use.
 It is recommended that hands be washed with soap and water as soon as possible. - 3.25 The evidence receiving areas and all laboratory areas will be maintained in a clean and sanitary condition.
 These areas shall be cleaned and disinfected, where appropriate, with either freshly prepared 10% bleach solution or a comparable substitute.
 The counters in the evidence receiving area and in the laboratories where biohazards are processed shall be disinfected at least weekly. - 3.26 Spills of liquid blood or other body fluids shall be cleaned up and the area shall be disinfected immediately.
 Keep in mind each time a piece of evidence is removed from its container and examined, the possibility of contamination of the hands and work area exists. - 3.27 General clothing considerations: While in the laboratory, shoes with non-slip soles shall be worn (many dress shoes do not meet this criteria); shoes must be close-toed and cover the tops and sides of feet (if wearing a medical clog style shoe, socks must be worn to cover the heel); shorts, skirts, and cropped/capri pants are not permitted; long hair and loose-fitting clothing shall be secured; and ties shall not be worn.
-When worn in the laboratory, State Police identification tags shall be secured inside of one's lab coat to prevent personal injury or contamination.
+When worn in the laboratory, State Police identification